0xShamil/uuidv7-kotlin/README.md

 ## K-Sortability

 By design, all Version 7 UUIDs are naturally sortable by the millisecond in which they were created, because the timestamp is placed at the very beginning of the identifier.
-This implementation enhances this property even further.
+This implementation takes this property even further.
 It guarantees that UUIDs generated within the exact same millisecond are also perfectly ordered relative to each other.
 It achieves this by using a special 12-bit monotonic counter that increments for each new UUID created in that millisecond.
 This results in a continuous stream of UUIDs that are always in a strict, lexicographical order.